webcomics/dosage/doc/README.txt

 Dosage is written in Python and relies on regular expressions to do most of the grunt work.

-For each webcomic Dosage has a plugin module, found in the "plugins" subdirectory of the dosagelib directory.
+For each comic Dosage has a plugin module, found in the "plugins" subdirectory of the dosagelib directory.
 Each module is a subclass of the _BasicComic class and specifies where to download its comic images.
 Some comic syndicates (GoComics for example) have a standard layout for all